 - Students enrolled in pre-IB (Grades 9 and 10) who intend to enroll in IB in Grade 11.

 No. The eligibility and application process for all specialized programs will remain the same.
 Students who apply and are accepted into the programs will be able to attend regardless of their designated zone.

 Re-Branding and School Idendity

 The priority for the upcoming school year is ensuring safe and effective transitions for the students.
-Once students are settled in the Board will be developing and implementing a plan designed to obtain feedback and information from students first and foremost, parents, staff and stakeholders with respect to the best ways to honour alumni, the distribution of memorabilia, and communication of this process.
+Once students are settled in the Board will be developing and implementing a plan designed to obtain feedback and information from students first and foremost, parents, staff and stakeholders with respect to the best ways to honor alumni, the distribution of memorabilia, and communication of this process.
 Rebranding will be driven by student voice.

 Both uniforms and no uniforms will be permitted during the 2018-2019 school year, until the full cohort is in the building in 2019.
 At that time the school will review the question of uniforms using our policy and working with the School Advisory Council and parent voices of those in the building.

 There will be two schools with two sports teams.
 The Board is working with the appropriate agencies and sporting authorities to bring proper attention to our situation ensure that our students are not penalized.

 Transportation and Busing for New Schools

 As with all projects and plans of this magnitude the Board is expecting some refinements based on the number of students who remain with their cohorts etc. We will continue to update this information as numbers become more solidified and report back to all stakeholders.